BangSkyline/BangSkyline/README.md

-# 👋 Welcome to BangSkyline's GitHub!
+# 👋 Welcome to BangSkyline's GitHub !

-Hi, I'm **BangSkyline**, crafting innovative yet simple web applications and tools with a cosmic twist!
-My projects often draw inspiration from the universe, blending design with powerful functionality.
+Hi, I'm **BangSkyline**, crafting innovative yet simple web applications and tools with a cosmic twist !
+My projects often draw inspiration from the universe and the roman empire, blending designs with powerful functionality.
 Below, you'll find an overview of my work, skills, and ways to connect.

 ---